Fredddi43/seedboxio-docker-downloader-raspberry/README.md

 ### Caveat:

+This setup requires you to occasionally clear the CompletedDownloads directory manually, and also do the same with the torrents in your seedbox.

 **Warning:** This whole README uses $SEEDHOST in place of your seedbox link (e.g. psv23232.seedbox.io).
 Anywhere you see that, change it to your seedbox.io hostname.